• Skip to main content

 • ½ lb high quality white chocolate, or 2 3.5 oz chocolate bars

-• 3 tbsp dried cherries
+• 3 tablespoon dried cherries

-• 2 tsp maldon sea salt
+• 2 teaspoon maldon sea salt

 Instructions